Tamirucode/react-todoitem/README.md

    8. Testing the Build

               8.1  Ensure all running servers are terminated.
-In any running terminals press Ctrl+C#
+In any running terminals press Ctrl + C

               8.2  In my env.py file, ensure that both the DEBUG and DEV environment variables are commented out